vincenttsang/LSTM_stock_predict/TRADING.md

 ML model predicts a price increase for the next day/week, aligning with the signal.
 Use as the final filter—only enter if all prior indicators align and ML confirms.
 Require at least 2 indicators/ML aligning (up from 1) to maintain aggressiveness.
 # Exit Rules (Sell/Close Long):
-Take profits on RSI >70 or MACD bearish crossover, or when price closes below the middle Bollinger Band.
+Take profits on RSI >70 or MACD bearish crossover, or when price closes below the lower Bollinger Band.
 Accelerate exit if ML predicts a price decrease (bearish signal) even if indicators are mixed.
 Stop-loss: 3% below entry
 Trailing stop: Use the 20-period SMA.